LevonTonyan/tf-lab/non_cloud_tasks/github/task_github.md

 Ensure that the current directory is  `/tf-epam-lab/non_cloud_task/github/base`

-Create an S3 bucket as the storage for your infrastructure:
+Create a team and team's members for your GitHub organization:

 -	Create `members.tf`.
 - Create an organization team (`name="devops-team"`, `privacy="secret"`)
 -	Create at least 1-2 members (`role="member"`) and add them to the team.

-**Hint**: Use your coalligues' GitHub account usernames as members in terms of this lab.
+**Hint**: Use your colleagues' GitHub account usernames as members in terms of this lab.

 Run `terraform validate` and `terraform fmt` to check if your configuration is valid and fits to a canonical format and style.
 Do this each time before applying your changes.
 Run `terraform plan` to see your changes.